giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 There are some things not included in the cluster as managed by us:

-- Additional userspace services like Dashboard, Monitoring, Logging, Registry, etc. are not installed (getting them running is [really easy](/guides/), though),
+- Additional user-space services like Dashboard, Monitoring, Logging, Registry, etc. are not installed (getting them running is [really easy](/guides/), though),

 ## High Availability and Resilience